Donglin-Wang/PointCloudSimulatedAnnealing/README.md

-# Point Cloud Local Region of Interest Matching with Simulated Annealing
+# Point Cloud Regional Matching with Simulated Annealing

 This code base aims to improve the KNN point cloud labeling by matching regional features using Simulated Annealing.